 Use the ipv6 traffic-filter interface configuration command on the switch stack or on a standalone switch to filter IPv6 traffic on an interface.
-You can filter both incoming or outgoing IPv6 traffic on Layer 3 interfaces (router ACLs), but only incoming traffic on Layer 2 interfaces (port ACLs).
+The type and direction of traffic that you can filter depends on the feature set running on the switch stack.
 Use the no form of this command to disable the filtering of IPv6 traffic on an interface.